jakewies/jakewiesler.com/content/blog/compound-components-and-the-context-api.md

 There are a slew of great tutorials on this topic, but the [offical docs](https://reactjs.org/docs/context.html#api) are, in my opinion, the most helpful.
 I recommend pausing here and brushing up on the concept before moving forward.

-## Getting Started
+{{< h2 >}}Getting started{{</ h2 >}}

 I've created a [starter template](https://codesandbox.io/s/zz95n04wx4) on CodeSandbox.
 It starts exactly where we left off in the [last post](https://www.jakewiesler.com/blog/compound-component-basics/), with a working implementation of a basic compound component named `Chat`.
-If you haven't read that post it may be helpful to do so in order to gain some _context_.
+If you haven't read that post it may be helpful to do so in order to gain some _context_. 😂

-😂

-### What we have so far

 In `src/index.js` the `Chat` component is being rendered with three children components.
 Together they make up a single compound component.